Delta Theory of Anderson Modules I: Differential Characters: Introduction

 Hence pulling back via $\mfrak{f}$ makes $\varinjlim \Hom_A(N^n,\hG)$ into an $R\{\mfrak{f}^*\}$-module.
 Along the principles of \cite{BS b}, we define the $R$-module

 Then by (\ref{comp}), $\mfrak{f}^*$ on $\varinjlim \Hom(N^n,\hG)$ descends to $\bH(E)$.
 Consider the $R$-submodule

 which satisfies

 where ${\mathbf{I}}(E)$ is an $R$-submodule of $\Ext_A(E,\hG)$ as defined in Section \ref{fingenX}.
 In Section $6$ we discuss the general theory of extensions of $A$-module schemes following Section $5$ of \cite{Gekeler_a}.
 Let $\bH^{*}_{\mathrm{dR}}(E)$ denote the first de Rham cohomology module of $E$ and $\Ext_A(E,\hG)$ be the $R$-module that classifies isomorphism classes of $A$-module $\pi$-formal schemes that are extensions of $E$ by $\hG$.
-In Section \ref{ziso} we obtain a natural map of short exact sequences
+Then our first result is: \begin{theorem} For any abelian Anderson $A$-module $E$ of rank $r$ and dimension $d$, we have \begin{enumerate} \item The $R$-module $\bH^{*}_{\mathrm{dR}}(E)$ is free of rank $r$. \item The $R$-module $\Ext_A(E,\hG)$ is free of rank $r-h$. \end{enumerate} \end{theorem} The above results extend the previous result of Gekeler on Drinfeld modules in \cite{Gekeler_b} and of Brownawell and Papanikolas on $t$-modules over a field for $A=\FF_{q}[t]$ in \cite{BrPa}.
+Our results in Theorem \ref{intro-ext-derham} hold for a general $A$ and any abelian Anderson module $E$.